 Fellows discussing work together on laptops

 Are you ready to transform your skills and knowledge in instructional coaching?
 Discover how our dynamic course can help you build a strong foundation in coaching techniques, empowering you to support teachers’ professional growth and elevate their teaching practices.
 Our course supports administrators and teacher leaders in developing their instructional coaching skills through problem-solving, self-reflection, and meaning-making.
 Participants will learn about three coaching stances: Cognitive, Collaborative, and Consulting, which will serve as a framework for participants to develop specific coaching plans tailored to teachers at various experience levels and contexts.
 Participants will leave ready to implement specific coaching plans that cater to the diverse needs of teachers at all experience levels and contexts, ultimately fostering a culture of continuous professional growth within their schools.
 Whether you have plans to be a coach, or already a coach, join us and become a catalyst for positive change in education!
-To secure your spot in the course a $25 registration fee is required.
-As a token of our appreciation for your dedication as a teacher, and to thank you for investing your time with us, all participants who attend a minimum of 5 out of the 6 sessions will receive a $50 Amazon gift card.
+To secure your spot, a $50 registration fee is required.
+As a token of our appreciation for your dedication as a teacher, and to thank you for investing your time with us, all participants who attend all three days will receive a $100 Amazon gift card.
 We hope this small gesture not only shows our gratitude but also inspires you with new ideas to bring back to your classroom.
-REGISTRATION CLOSED – COURSE IS FULL

 Learn More Register